serverless/examples/aws-ruby-cron-with-dynamodb/README.md

 authorName: 'Daniel Aniszkiewicz'
 authorAvatar: 'https://avatars1.githubusercontent.com/u/8863200?s=200&v=4'
 -->
-# AWS Ruby scheduled cron example
+# AWS Ruby scheduled cron example backed by DynamoDB

 This is an example of creating a function that runs as a cron job using the serverless `schedule` event.
 With the usage of the `AWS Lambda` function, it creates a record to the `DynamoDB` each and every 30 minutes.
 For more information on the `schedule` event check out the Serverless docs on [schedule](https://serverless.com/framework/docs/providers/aws/events/schedule/).